 An English language version of Donizetti's famous opera shone from Wild Arts, honouring all aspects of this miraculous score.

 This L’elisir was 100% convincing at all levels.
-In 2024, Wild Arts will tour with a new translation of Mozart’s Zauberflöte by Jeremy Sams and in a new arrangement by Music Director Orlando Jopling.
+In 2024, Wild Arts will tour with a new translation of Mozart’s Zauberflöte by Jeremy Sams.
 I can’t wait.

 Colin Clarke